 Ability360 Center boasts a 7,400 square-foot lighted patio that accommodates nearly 500 guests.
 With sweeping panoramic views of South Mountain and Tovrea Castle to the north, the patio is a breathtaking and memorable setting for weddings, cocktail receptions and other outdoor events.

-For more information about reserving one of our exceptional meeting spaces for your next event please contact Clinton McDaniel at 602 443 0714 or ClintonM @ability360.org.
+For more information about reserving one of our exceptional meeting spaces for your next event please contact Christian Guerithault at 602 376-8891 or by email.
+Please read carefully the following policies and procedures before arriving for your event at the Ability360 Conference Center.

 That’s Not All

-The Ability360 Sports & Fitness Center is located on the same campus as Ability360 and Ability360 Center.
+The Ability360 Sports & Fitness Center is co-located with the Ability360 Center.

 The 45,000-square-foot sports, fitness and aquatics center is the first of its kind in the Western United States.
 In addition to hosting competitive sports programs for persons with disabilities, the center accommodates fitness, health and wellness programs.